Sweet Ice Cream Wars in Grindstone City

 The town became largely a company-built town, with homes, a grist mill, wharves, and a booming industry with two quarries.
 A salt mining operation produced 125 barrels of salt each day during the 1870s, and the first railroad built into Grindstone City.

-So next time you get a taste for ice cream or are sick of Cheeseburgers in Caseville make the effort to get to Grindstone City.
+So next time you get a taste for ice cream or are sick of Cheeseburgers in Caseville make the effort to sample some Grindstone City ice cream.
 The choices are awesome.